jonasribeiroc/calendly/README.md

-# Calendly App
+# Agendly App

 ## Description

-Calendly is an online scheduling platform designed to simplify the booking of meetings, events, and appointments without the need for unnecessary messages or emails.
+Agendly is an online scheduling platform designed to simplify the booking of meetings, events, and appointments without the need for unnecessary messages or emails.

 ### How to run the application.